purin-san/cinnamon-latte-setup/README.md

 2. If asked for `Run as root` click on `Ignore` and continue
 3. Go to the **Appearance** tab
 4. Under **Background**, click the image preview
-   → Select the included `wallpaper.jpg` from your Downloads folder
+   → Select the `wallpaper.jpg` in the currently opened folder
 5. Scroll down to **Icon Theme**
    → Select `Papirus`
 6. Scroll further down to **Mouse Cursor**
    → Select `volantes_light_cursors`
 7. Click **Apply** to save changes

-> **Log out or reboot** to see the updated login screen.
+8. **Reboot** to see the updated login screen.

+> Log out will probably not work, the fix can be found under `Fix Common Bugs` at the bottom of the README.md

 ---